 GCDA/GDDA - Criminal Records Checks and Fingerprinting

-Re-adopted: 8/13/91, 2/10/16, 12/13/17
+Re-adopted: 8/13/91, 2/10/16, 12/13/17; 7/13/22

-“Direct unsupervised contact with students” means contact with students that provides the person opportunity and probability for personal communication or touch when not under direct supervision.
+“Direct, unsupervised contact with students” means contact with students that provides the person opportunity and probability for personal communication or touch when not under direct supervision.

 The district shall not begin the employment of a subject individual or terms of a district contractor before the return and disposition of the required criminal records checks.

 The district’s use of criminal history must be relevant to the specific requirements of the position, services or employment.

 The superintendent shall develop administrative regulations as necessary to meet the requirements of law.

 A subject individual may appeal a determination from ODE that prevents employment or eligibility to contract with the district to the Superintendent of Public Instruction as a contested case under ORS 183.413 – 183.470.

 A volunteer may appeal a determination from a fingerprint-based criminal records checks by ODE that prevents the ability to volunteer with the district to the Superintendent of Public Instruction as a contested case under ORS 183.413 – 183.470.